 Carers can get support from Blameless, a local charity that holds support groups, fun days, activities and has a community café for families and friends of people affected by drug and alcohol issues.
 Carers can also source support through Addaction or CAReS and can submit a social work enquiry if they are worried about substance misuse.

 Our local carer organisations both offer an Emergency card which you can keep on you.
 It lets others know you are a carer and holds emergency contact numbers and can give you peace of mind in case you have an emergency.
-Contact either South Lanarkshire Carers Network or Lanarkshire Carers Centre and get your Emergency Card.
+Contact Lanarkshire Carers Centre and enquire about the Emergency Card.

 Emergency Social Work Services